 Users are charged $2.00 for each library card replacement.
 Replacement cards are only issued in person with proper ID.
 Please let us know if you believe you've lost your card so that we can place a temporary block on your account!

-If you are unable to physically come to the library to apply for membership due to either limited or long-term illness or disability, please consider our homebound delivery service.
+If you are unable to physically come to the library to apply for membership due to limited or long-term illness or disability, please apply for Homebound Delivery Service!
 To register for home delivery, please fill out this form or call 732-463-1633.

 The library collects donations of used and like-new materials on behalf of the Friends of the Library, a 501(c)(3) charitable organization of volunteers who raise funds to support Piscataway Library services.
-Most items should be dropped off at Kennedy Branch during regular business hours.
-In the weeks leading up to both of our semi-annual book sales, the library does not accept donations.
+Items are accepted at Kennedy Branch during regular business hours.
+Please note that for a couple of weeks surrounding the Friends' semi-annual book sales, the library does not accept donations.
 We recommend you call 732-463-1633 in advance to confirm the acceptance of any donations.
-Most materials are accepted as long as they are in good condition (not wet, stained or moldy, not torn or broken, etc).
-Some items not needed are: cassette or VHS tapes, textbooks, and most nonfiction (including computer books) that are older than the last 5 years.
+Most materials are accepted as long as they are in good condition (not wet, stained or moldy, torn or broken, etc); items NOT needed include: cassette and VHS tapes, textbooks, and most nonfiction (including computer books) that are older than the last 5 years.
 Donations of puzzles and board games are also often accepted.
-Other donations commonly accepted include: new and used children's books, adult fiction books, DVDs and CDs.
+Commonly accepted materials include: new and used children's books, adult fiction books, DVDs and CDs.
 Donations that are not used to stock ongoing or annual Friends of the Library Book Sales are distributed or disposed of at the discretion of the Friends of the Library.

 Piscataway Public Library offers free, limited Notary Service to Middlesex County residents.
 Photo ID and proof of residency are required.
 No appointments are taken, but you are encouraged to call 732-463-1633 before coming in for service to ensure availability.
-Usual hours of service is on Tuesdays, 6:00-8:00pm, at Kennedy Library (hours updated as of June 2018).
+Usual hours of service is on Tuesdays, 6:00-8:00pm, at the Kennedy Branch.
 Free Notary Service also may be available with the Piscataway Township Clerk, 732-562-2300.

 Fax service is available at Kennedy Library.
 This is a self-service machine that uses automated instructions.
 Only credit and debit cards are accepted.
 The cost to send a fax to the USA, Canada & Caribbean (or to send email) is at a rate of $1.75 for the first page and $1.00 for each additional page, including cover sheet if you choose to use one.
 The rate for international faxing is $3.95 for the first page and $3.45 for each additional page.
 Find more information at www.fax24.us.

 The library has free and open wireless networks that you can use with your own devices.
 No additional information is needed, but if you have trouble connecting while inside the building, please ask at the Information Desk for assistance.
-Printing can only be done from library desktop computers.
+At this time, printing can only be done from library desktop computers.